This Library Briefing Paper looks at the late night levy.Jump to full report >>

 Section 142 and Schedule 18 of the Policing and Crime Act 2017 would reform the levy by:

 Section 142 and Schedule 18 are not yet in force.

-A House of Lords Select Committee report (April 2017) concluded that the levy has failed to achieve its objectives and should be abolished.
-However it also recognised that the Government’s amendments “may stand some chance of successfully reforming the levy”.
-The Government has said it will not implement its levy reforms until it has considered and responded to the Select Committee’s report.
+A House of Lords Select Committee report (April 2017) said that the levy in its current form had failed to achieve its objectives and should be abolished.
+However, it did recognise that the 2017 Act’s changes might “stand some chance of successfully reforming" it.

 Commons Briefing papers SN07100